ksmin23/my-aws-cdk-examples/redshift-serverless/README.md

 ![redshift-serverless-arch](./redshift-serverless-arch.svg)

-This is a Amzon Redshift Serverless project for CDK development with Python.
+This is an Amzon Redshift Serverless project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.